Decompositions of surface flows: Graphs of surface flows

+\begin{proof}[Proof of Theorem~\ref{injection}] Lemma~\ref{reconstruction-order} implies that $\BD$ can be reconstructed.
+Since $S - \BD$ consists of finitely many invariant trivial flow boxes, periodic tori, periodic annuli, and transverse annuli, the label $l^{\BD}$ determines the type of four kinds of canonical domains.
+Also the local orientation $\mathcal{O}$ with the orbit direction $\partial^{\mathrm{BD}(v)}$ and the spiral direction $\mathcal{D}_{\partial_{\perp}}$ determines flow directions of regions.
+This means that we can reconstruct a flow uniquely. \end{proof}

-Each of conditions of ``finite type'' (i.e. quasi-regularity, finite conditions of limit cycles, non-existence of Q-sets) is necessary to construct a complete invariant using finite data.
-Indeed, finite condition of limit cycles is necessary for finite descriptions.
-As we mention, the set of topological equivalence classes of minimal flows (resp.
+Note that the label $\mathcal{L}^{\mathrm{BD}(v)}$ can be replaced by $L^{\BD}$ in the previous theorem if the compact surface $S$ is orientable.
+Notice that each of the conditions of ``finite type'' (i.e. quasi-regularity, finite conditions of limit cycles, non-existence of Q-sets) is necessary to construct a complete invariant using finite data.
+Indeed, the finite condition of limit cycles is necessary for finite descriptions.
+As mentioned, the set of topological equivalence classes of minimal flows (resp.
 Denjoy flows) on a torus is uncountable.
-Similarly, the set of singular points is uncountable up to locally topological equivalence.
-In fact, singular points with infinitely parabolic sectors as shown in Figure \ref{sectors} forms a uncountable subset because we can choose the directions of infinitely sectors as shown in Figure \ref{sing}.
+Similarly, the singular point set is uncountable up to locally topological equivalence.
+In fact, singular points with infinitely parabolic sectors as shown in Figure~\ref{sectors} form an uncountable subset because we can choose the directions of infinitely many sectors as shown in Figure~\ref{sing}.

+We would like to know whether the finiteness of limit cycles can be removed by using countable sequences of labels.